 This proposal and implementing documents have regard for matters of provincial interest that are set out in the Planning Act.
-The application to amend the Zoning By-law and for a Draft Plan of Subdivision is consistent with the Provincial Policy Statement, the goals and objectives of the City's Official Plan, and conforms to the Growth Plan for the Greater Golden Horseshoe and the Region of Peel Official Plan.
+The Draft Plan of Subdivision and application to amend the Zoning By-law is consistent with the Provincial Policy Statement, the goals and objectives of the City's Official Plan, and conforms to the Growth Plan for the Greater Golden Horseshoe and the Region of Peel Official Plan.